gzcwnk/Redcap-on-rootless-podman/README.md

 podman volume create systemd-redcapt1-home

-This will creat the 5 volumes under ~/.local/share/containers/storage/volumes/
+This will create the 5 volumes and (directory structure) under ~/.local/share/containers/storage/volumes/

 cd ~/podman/redcaptest  and build the conatiner with the command,